* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Using stock instead of water will add a little bit of extra flavor to the salmon.

 To set up a makeshift steamer, fill a pot with some water and then rest a sieve or colander on top, making sure it doesn’t touch the water.
+Place the salmon in the sieve and then cover it with a lid that will keep the steam inside.

-Using the steamer is not a great idea if your salmon has a sauce or marinade.
+Results: Using the steamer is not a great idea if your salmon has a sauce or marinade.
 The steam will condense on the surface of the salmon, diluting the flavors.
+But I really recommend this method if you have plain salmon that’s a little on the dry side (and you don’t mind soggy skin).

 Reheating salmon in a sous vide machine / water bath

 If you have a sous vide machine, you can also use this to reheat your salmon.
-Set the water temperature to 120°F (49°C) and place the vacuum-sealed salmon in the water for around 30-40 minutes.
+Set the water temperature to 120°F (49°C) and place vacuum-sealed salmon in the water for around 30-40 minutes.
 Optionally sear the skin in hot oil before serving.

 Since the temperature of the salmon won’t go above 120°F (the temperature of the water), there’s no issue with leaving it in there a bit longer than needed.